• Skip to primary navigation

 Stool eating or Coprophagia

-Theories abound as to why dogs ingest feces, whether their own or that of other species, but there is no concrete correlation between the behavior and nutritional deficiency, or being raised in impoverished conditions.
-(Of course, it’s important that you feed your puppy high-quality food without added fillers or sugars.)
 Believe it or not, coprophagia is actually normal behavior for nursing dog moms, to keep the den clean!
-We will discuss some of the most effective methods to stop dogs from eating poop.
+We will discuss some of the most effective methods to stop dogs from eating poop in just a bit.

 Dogs will eat just about anything, and that includes cat poop.
 Dogs eating poop is a disgusting habit, but it’s also a common one.
 While it might seem funny to see your dog scavenging for food in the litter box, it’s actually not healthy for them.
 Dog food is made specifically for dogs, and their digestive system can’t handle all of the different nutrients found in cat poop.
 Eating feces can also lead to health problems like parasites and bacterial infections.